varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 A Link between `GeneralLedger` and `ChartOfAccounts` will use the default name `[LNK_GeneralLedger_ChartOfAccounts]`.

-Defining the value `GL_COA` here will generate the name `[LNK_GL_COA]` providing easy naming flexibility through metadata when modelling more complex relationships.
+Defining the value `GL_COA` here will generate the name `[LNK_GL_COA]` providing easy naming flexibility through metadata when modeling more complex relationships.

 #### ModelObjectType